victronenergy/dynamic-ess/VRM-BETA.md

 This document describes how to switch between the two versions, as you can only have one of the versions running at the same time.

-Also make sure to check out the community post on this: https://community.victronenergy.com/articles/232720/dynamic-ess-on-beta-vrm.html
+Also make sure to check out the community post on this: https://community.victronenergy.com/articles/232720/dynamic-ess-on-beta-vrm.html and the [manual](https://www.victronenergy.com/live/drafts:dynamic_ess) for more information.

 ## Check which version is running